oletizi/avi-docs/src/site/docs/16.1/installing-avi-vantage-for-a-linux-server-cloud/index.md

 ---
-title: Installing Avi Vantage for a Linux Server Cloud (16.2)
+title: Installing Avi Vantage for a Linux Server Cloud
 layout: default
 ---
 This article describes how to install Avi Vantage in a Linux cloud.
-The instructions in this guide can be used for installing Avi Vantage 16.2.
+The instructions in this guide can be used for installing Avi Vantage 16.1 and higher.

 Avi Vantage is a software-based solution that provides real-time analytics and elastic application delivery services, including user-to-application timing, SSL termination, and load balancing.